Skip to main content

 Why this matters

-Crude oil is still the master cost signal for large parts of the real economy.
+Crude oil is still the master cost indicator for large parts of the real economy.

 • Integrated majors and E&P: ExxonMobil (XOM), Chevron (CVX), ConocoPhillips (COP), and Diamondback (FANG) all feel lower crude quickly through revenue expectations and cash-flow assumptions.